 The full recipe with measurements is in the recipe card below.

 Step 1: Adjust the oven rack to the upper-middle position and preheat the oven to 450°F (242°C).
-Then, line a rimmed baking sheet with a wire rack.
-Dry the chicken thoroughly with a cloth, and set it aside.
+Then, prepare a rimmed baking sheet with a wire rack.
+Butterfly the chicken and pat it dry with paper towels and set it aside.

-Step 2: Add cumin, paprika, salt, pepper, garlic, vinegar, and oil to a small bowl and stir to combine.
-Using a pastry brush, evenly distribute the mixture over the whole chicken.
+Step 2: Combine the ground cumin, paprika, kosher salt, black pepper, garlic cloves, vinegar, and oil in a small bowl.
+Brush the mixture evenly over the whole chicken.

-Step 3: Place the chicken in the middle of the wire rack.
-Roast for 35 to 45 minutes until the chicken reaches an internal temperature of 165°F (73°C).
+Step 3: Arrange the chicken onto the wire rack.
+Roast for 35 to 45 minutes until the chicken reaches an internal temperature of 165°F (74°C).

-Step 4: Transfer the chicken to a cutting board and tent loosely with foil for 10 minutes.
+Step 4: Transfer the chicken to a cutting board and tent it loosely with foil for 10 minutes.
+Carve the chicken and and serve with serrano crema.

-If you enjoy the juicy spatchcocked chicken, try more chicken recipes!
+If you enjoy juicy spatchcocked chicken, try more chicken recipes!

 What Can I Serve with Peruvian Chicken?